lampepfl/dotty-macro-examples/isMemberOfSealedTraitHierarchy/README.md

 We first obtain the list of all the parents of the given type.
 Then, we see if any of the parents has the `Sealed` flag.

-To obtain the list of all the parents, we utilize the TASTy Reflect `TypeRepr` API.
+To obtain the list of all the parents, we utilize the Quotes Reflection `TypeRepr` API.
 We first obtain a `TypeRepr` via calling `TypeRepr.of[T]`.
 We then call `baseClasses` defined in the API of `TypeRepr` which gives us a `List[Symbol]` with all the parents of the given type.